arangodb/arangodb/Documentation/Books/AQL/ExecutionAndPerformance/QueryProfiler.md

 5. Build a result value  via another _CalculationNode_
 6. Put the result variable into the result set via the _ResultNode_

-Similary to above you can see that after the _CalculationNode_ stage, from the original 20 rows only a handful remained.
+Like within the example above, you can see that after the _CalculationNode_ stage, from the originally 20 rows only a handful remained.

 ## Typical AQL Performance Mistakes

-With the new query profilier you should be able to spot typical performance mistakes that we see often with our customers:
+With the new query profilier you should be able to spot typical performance mistakes that we see quite often:

 - Not employing indexes to speed up queries with common filter expressions
 - Not using shard keys in filter statements, when it is known (Only a cluster problem)